acot-a11y/acot/packages/acot-preset-wcag/docs/rules/img-has-name.md

 # img-has-name

-img element or img role MUST has name.
+The `img` element or img role MUST has name.

 > All non-text content that is presented to the user has a text alternative that serves the equivalent purpose